ni/semi-test-library-dotnet/docs/UserGuide/SMUGangPinGroup.md

 - [PXIe-4163](https://www.ni.com/docs/en-US/bundle/pxie-4163/page/user-manual-welcome.html)

 > [!NOTE]
-> All SMUs that support source and measure triggers can be part of the ganged pin group.
-> SMUs that also support start and sequence advance triggers can only be part of ganged pin group for sequence mode operations.
-Currently, ganged pin groups can be used in basic voltage and current sequence operations.
+> This is not a compressive list.
+Any channel from an SMU module that supports source and measure triggers can be part of a ganged pin group.
+However, sequence mode operations require all channels of the ganged pin group to also support start and sequence advance triggers.
-> Channels from different single or multi-channel SMUs can also be ganged.
-In such cases, current share of individual channels should not exceed the current rating of lowest rated SMU channel.
+> Channels from different single or multi-channel SMUs can be ganged together.
+In such cases, the current shared by each individual channel cannot exceed the current rating of lowest rated SMU channel.
 > There is no restriction on the number of channels ganged.
-> Any number of channels, in any order can be ganged in multi-channel SMUs.
+> Channels can be ganged in any order.
+> Basic voltage and current sequence operations can be preformed with ganged pin groups, but more advance synchronized sequence operations are not currently supported.

 ### Physical Connections